amigazen/ToolKit/ToolKit.md

 For now, it is enough to install the _Amiga Development Environment_ or _ADE_ (a project similar to and one of the inspirations for _ToolKit_), following these instructions:

-Step 1) Unpack the archive (https://www.aminet.net/dev/gcc/ADE.lha) to a suitable location e.g. SDK:ADE/
+1) Unpack the archive (https://www.aminet.net/dev/gcc/ADE.lha) to a suitable location e.g. SDK:ADE/
-Step 2) Unpack the archive (https://www.aminet.net/dev/gcc/ADE-repack.lha) over the top of the same location (the repack release is missing some crucial empty directories needed by ADE-startup)
+2) Unpack the archive (https://www.aminet.net/dev/gcc/ADE-repack.lha) over the top of the same location (the repack release is missing some crucial empty directories needed by ADE-startup)
-Step 3) Set the ADE-Startup script to run in your User-Startup or add it to your ToolKit SDK-Startup.
+3) Set the ADE-Startup script to run in your User-Startup or add it to your ToolKit SDK-Startup.
 N.B. do not run it more than once per session.
-Step 4) TODO: Instructions on configuring ADE to use the NDK3.2 os-include folder instead of the ones it comes with Step 5) TODO: Instructions for setting up ADE to use latest libnix and clib2 builds
+4) TODO: Instructions on configuring ADE to use the NDK3.2 os-include folder instead of the ones it comes with
+5) TODO: Instructions for setting up ADE to use latest libnix and clib2 builds

 Where a project uses GCC, the makefile will be called simply _makefile_ and the driver will be the same SDK:C/make used with VBCC